 The Maison Dieu

-The magnificent Grade I Listed Maison Dieu (Dover Town Hall) reopens in May 2025 after major restoration with its glorious Gothic interiors reawakened.
+The magnificent Grade I-Listed Maison Dieu (Dover's Town Hall) reopens on 10 May 2025 after two years of major restoration work.
 It will be permanently open to the public for the first time in its rich 800-year history.

 The Maison Dieu is an Attraction.
 Area Dover